canonical/ubuntu-security-documentation/docs/security-features/privilege-restriction/apparmor.rst

      AppArmor can limit a process's ability to load shared libraries, execute specific applications, send or receive signals.
 It can also restrict the use of ptrace.

 Process control
-     AppArmor can limit the Linux capabilities a process can acquire, for examle, it can prevet a process from getting high-privilege capabilities.
+     AppArmor can limit the Linux capabilities a process can acquire, for example, it can prevent a process from getting high-privilege capabilities.

 Inter-process communications
       AppArmor can limit which DBus interfaces a process can interact with as well as limit which processes can access named, abstract and anonymous Unix sockets.